-We keep a record of what is happening so that we are best placed to give you the right guidance when looking at rental reviews and also when you are considering extending your portfolio.
+You know we love a database and by having this type of detail we are best placed to give you the right guidance when looking at rental reviews and when you are considering extending your portfolio.

 Which areas have the highest year on year increase by number of bedrooms?

 PE27 has performed the best for year-on-year increases for one, three and four bed homes with CB23 performing the best for two bed homes.
 This result is predominantly due to the high number of refurbishments that took place on properties coming back onto the market.

 What are we seeing in prospective tenants’ behaviour?

 This month of our arranged viewings, 17% of people did not turn up.
 This month the reasons included:

 - Had to take my hamster to the vet

 - To quote a few – ‘I forgot, but was just about to call you ‘

 Again apologies if you were expecting viewings at your property which did not take place and the fact that we might sound a bit cynical when people give us reasons for not turning up.